sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* May 2021: A paper accepted for publication by the Expert Systems with Applicaions journal (Elsevier).
+Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
 * May 2021: I am happy to be a Fellow of the UK Higher Education Academy (HEA).
 * May 2021: I am serving as a workshop co-chair for the International Conference on Advanced Data Mining and Applications (ADMA) 2021.
 * May 2021: Mr Zafaryab Rasool joins our team as an associate research fellow.
 Welcome to Zafar.
-* May 2021: A paper accepted for publucation in the Artificial Intelligence journal (Elsevier).
+* May 2021: A paper accepted for publucation by the Artificial Intelligence journal (Elsevier).
 Congratulations and thanks to Assoc Prof Richard Dazeley for leading the work.
-* Apr 2021: A paper accepted for publication in the Health Information Science and Systems journal (Springer).
+* Apr 2021: A paper accepted for publication by the Health Information Science and Systems journal (Springer).
 Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
 * Apr 2021: A paper accepted at the 2021 International Joint Conference on Neural Networks (IJCNN 2021).
 * Feb 2021: A paper accepted for publication in the PeerJ Computer Scinence Journal.
 Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
 * Jan 2021: Received an approximately $5000 research grant from the Deakin University SEBE Faculty under the Peer-Reviewed ECR Support Scheme 2021 (PRESS2021).